digitalfabrik/integreat-app/docs/manual-builds.md

 Fastlane should report where the build artifacts are.
 These can be uploaded to App Store Connect or distributed via another way.

 ## Android

+**NOTE: This section just covers the use of the integreat-test-cms build config.
+More information can be found [here](build-configs.md).**

 ### Setup on Android